 Organize the Chaos

-Although juggling the time demands of a large family may seem overwhelming at times, the rewards make up for the lack of personal time that parents have.
+Although juggling the time demands of a large family may seem overwhelming, the rewards make up for the lack of personal time that parents have.
 Here are some wonderful advantages of having a large family.

-- Dole out chores, and have the children help with the workload of running a large household.
+- You can dole out chores and have the children help with the workload of running a large household.
 You birthed the army.
 Use it!

 - The children aren't likely to be spoiled since resources must be shared.

-- There is a strong and large support system to help in life's ups and downs.
+- There is a strong and large support system to help through life's ups and downs.
 Should anything ever happen to you and your partner, your kids will have each other.

-Nobody knows what the future will hold.
-While it may be more of a struggle to raise a big family, especially when it comes to college expenses, insurances, and additional vehicles, a large family can also mean an abundance of blessings for everyone.
-There will be larger celebrations during the year, more people to share the good and the bad times with, and more people to love and be loved by.
+Nobody knows what the future holds.
+While it may be more of a challenge to raise a big family, especially when it comes to college expenses, insurances, additional vehicles, and limited time, a large family can also mean an abundance of blessings, love, and support for everyone.
+In the end, your large family is absolutely worth it.